 The Chief Executive Officer reports to the Board on the Corporation’s progress, comparing actual results to budgeted and forecasted results.
 Management is responsible for risk identification, risk management, succession planning, human resource management, and public communication, under the overall direction of the Chief Executive Officer who reports to and accepts direction in these areas from the Board.
 The Board of Directors reviews the performance of the Chief Executive Officer informally on an ongoing basis.
 The Board, directly and through the Audit Committee, assesses the integrity of the Corporation’s internal control and management information systems.

 New directors are provided with information on the Corporation and its management.
 They are fully briefed by senior management in order to gain an in-depth understanding of the business and its issues.

 Ongoing training and development of directors consists of similar components, including regular updates on the business, its products and services, its growth opportunities, and any issues it is confronting.

 Ethical Business Conduct

 The Corporation has a written Code of Business Conduct and Ethics that applies to all employees, officers and Directors and is designed to promote integrity and deter wrongdoing.
 The Code is available on SEDAR at www.sedar.com.
-The Corporation and the Board also operate in an environment that promotes ethical corporate behaviour, encouraging open lines of communication for employees, shareholders and others to contact the Board and management.
+The Corporation and the Board also operate in an environment that promotes ethical corporate behaviour, encouraging employees, shareholders and others to contact the Board and management and to maintain open lines of communication.
 In addition, the Independent members of the Board meet after each scheduled Board meeting without management involvement.
 The Board is responsible for monitoring compliance with the Code.

 Nomination of Directors